 3. Start Your Own Business

-The best part of starting your own business is how much you will learn, every topic I wrote on this blog, I have gained so much knowledge regarding that topic.
+The best part of starting your own business is how much you will learn.
+Every topic I wrote on this blog, I have gained so much knowledge from learning and researching it inside out.

-What to put on resume: There’s just so much you can put on your resume, some ideas could be experience in social media growth, growing business, web experience, and much more.
+What to put on resume: There’s just so much you can put on your resume, some ideas could be experience in social media, growing business, web experience, and much more.

 4. Work Seasonal Job